XlolekNaX/SchoolCode/index.md

 ## Witaj!

-Tu możesz zobaczyć moje projekty./
+Tu możesz zobaczyć moje projekty.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for